 8,000 it will train for twice as long.
 The rate of improvement in the accuracy

-slows the longer you train for, and at some point will stop altogether, but you
+slows the longer you train for, and at some point will stop altogether (or even

 A common way of improving the results of image training is by deforming, cropping, or brightening the training inputs in random ways.
 This has the advantage of expanding the effective size of the training data thanks to all the possible variations of the same images, and tends to help the network learn to cope with all the distortions that will occur in real-life uses of the classifier.
 The biggest disadvantage of enabling these distortions in our script is that the bottleneck caching is no longer useful, since input images are never reused exactly.
-This means the training process takes a lot longer, so I recommend trying this as a way of fine-tuning your model once you've got one that you're reasonably happy with.
+This means the training process takes a lot longer (many hours), so it's recommended you try this as a way of polishing your model only after you have one that you're reasonably happy with.

 You enable these distortions by passing